EvgeniyUskov/Skyline-Cinema/Pods/Target Support Files/Pods-Skyline Cinema/Pods-Skyline Cinema-acknowledgements.markdown

 The MIT License

-Copyright (c) 2007—2017 NBCO Yandex.Money LLC
+Copyright © 2020 NBCO YooMoney LLC

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal